Syn-Nine/four-emoji-concepts/README.md

 1. 🍅 🐫 🌴 🚁 - fly a helicopter around and throw tomatos at camels

 1. 🍛 🍅 🍚 🔨 - cooking game where your only tool is a hammer

-1. 🍠 😻 🏰 🌘 - adventures of cat in moon kingdom in search of bread

-1. 🏟 🕞 🏎 🗿 - racing game in Easter Island countryside

 1. ⛏ 🗿  ☯ 👥 - treasure digging puzzle game where you control yourself and a mirror copy of yourself simultaneously